-An additional work programme for the Corrib project is proposed over a similar timeframe to this proposed works period (summer 2020), as discussed in section 1.2.1.
+At the Corrib Field specifically, there is an additional work programme scheduled for summer 2020, as discussed in Section 1.2.1.
 The programme consists of geophysical and visual surveys for inspection, maintenance and infrastructure renewal.
 These surveys will cover the length of the Corrib offshore pipeline route, sections of the umbilical, the BBGT treated surface water outfall and the infield flowlines and umbilicals at the Corrib Field and between the manifold and landfall at Glengad.
 The programme will also involve the repair of the P6 wellhead and rectification/integrity testing at the Corrib field.
-The competent authority concluded that there would be no significant impacts to European sites or protected species as a result of the proposed works.
+The competent authority concluded that there would be no significant impacts to European sites or protected species as a result of these proposed works, and also that an EIA would not be required.
 However, as the activities are proposed for a similar timeframe as the flexible flowline replacement works, cumulative impacts must be considered.

 A review of current applications for other offshore works that may take place in a similar timeframe has been undertaken.
 The study area for this project and cumulative impacts is broad enough to encompass typical foraging and migratory ranges for the primary receptor species.
 The information is publicly available from the DCCAE and the Department of Housing, Planning and Local Government.
-One project was identified: Seismic, geophysical and environmental site surveys proposed at Licensing Option LO 16/23, by CNOOC Petroleum Ltd. An Appropriate Assessment has been undertaken and public consultation closed on 22nd November 2019.
-Though the project is not confirmed as yet, cumulative impacts must still be considered.